 “CPAP” is an acronym that stands for “Continuous Positive Airway Pressure” and is a form of Positive Airway Pressure therapy or “PAP” therapy.
-A CPAP machine is the recommended treatment for Obstructive Sleep Apnea (OSA) by the American Academy of Sleep Medicine and can be prescribed by a board-certified sleep specialist or your primary care physician.
+A CPAP machine is the recommended treatment for Obstructive Sleep Apnea (OSA) by the American Academy of Sleep Medicine and can be prescribed by a board-certified sleep specialist or other licensed health care providers.

-A CPAP machine provides a constant, gentle flow of oxygen into your nose and/or mouth, which keeps your airway from collapsing while you sleep.
+A CPAP machine provides a constant stream of pressurized air to your nose and/or mouth, which keeps your airway from collapsing while you sleep.
 This helps you breathe and maintain good blood oxygen levels throughout the night.

-Let’s take a closer look at how this machine works, what it looks like, the differences between the three types of machines, the benefits and drawbacks, and how to succeed with CPAP therapy.
+Let’s take a closer look at how CPAP machines work, what they look like, the differences between the three types of machines, the benefits and drawbacks, and how to succeed with CPAP therapy.

 How Does a CPAP Machine Work?